-October 7, 2016- During the regular board meeting held on October 4, 2016, PRSD’s 2015-2016 Provincial Achievement Test and Diploma Exam results were presented to the board of trustees.
+October 10, 2019-During the regular board meeting held on September 19, 2019, Peace River School Division's (PRSD) 2018-2019 Provincial Achievement Test and Diploma Exam results were presented to the board of trustees.

-Achievement Tests, written in January, May and June, and Diploma Exams, written in January and June, are used as a tool for schools, teachers and parents to monitor and improve student learning.
-The Achievement Test results provide one measure of student achievement while the Diploma exams certify student achievement.
+Achievement Tests, written in January, May and June, and Diploma Exams, written in November, January, April, June and August are used as tools for schools, teachers and parents to monitor and improve student learning.
+The Achievement Test results provide one measure of student achievement while the Diploma exams certify student achievement in various subject areas.

 Achievement Test results

 Increases are noted in the number of students achieving a standard of excellence in grade 9 Science and grade 9 Math.
 PRSD also notes increases in the acceptable standard measure for grade six Social Studies and for grade 9 Math and Social Studies.
 PRSD notes slight decreases in the number of students achieving an acceptable standard in grade six Math and Science and in grade nine English Language Arts and Science.

 PRSD is pleased to report significant increases in the number of students achieving a standard of excellence in English 30-2 and Physics 30.
 Slight decreases are noted in the number of students achieving the acceptable standard in Chemistry 30, Math 30-1 and Math 30-2, while a larger decrease occurred in English 30-1, Biology 30, and Social Studies 30-1 and 30-2.

 PRSD is particularly proud of the overall level of student performance in English 30-1 and 30-2 and in the overall five year trends in Math 30-1 and Physics 30.